-I just feel very comfortable in the garden and whenever people come to New York from out of town or out of the country I say let's go to the garden.
-I would like quote a couple of lines from a TS Eliot poem:
+I just feel very comfortable in the garden, and whenever people come to New York from out of town or out of the country, I say let's go to the garden.
+I would like to quote a couple of lines from a TS Eliot poem:

 Thanks for listening to the daily gardener,

 "For a happy, healthy life, garden every day."